lzhalloran/t3a2-a-full-stack-app-part-a/README.md

 - Authentication mechanisms should be secure to prevent unauthorised access.

 #### Dependencies
-- Implement password hashing and encryption
+- Implement password hashing and encryption, JWT
+- Login Route, encryption, decryption, checking

 #### Revision History for User-02